seppinho/haplogrep-cmd/README.md

 * For adding additional output columns (e.g. found or remaining polymorphisms) please add the `--extend-report` flag (Default: off).
 * To change the metric to Hamming or Jaccard add the `--metric` parameter (Default: kulczynski).
 * The used Phylotree version can be changed using the `--phylotree` parameter (Default: 17).
-* If your variants are from genotyping arrays, please add the `--chip` parameter.
+* If your variants are from genotyping arrays, please add the `--chip` parameter (VCF only).
 The range will then be limited to array SNPs only (Default: off).
+To get the same behaviour with hsd, please add **only** the variants to the range, which are included in the array or the range you have sequenced (e.g. control region), seperated by ";" (e.g. 1-576; 34) .
 * To output the complete path from rCRS root to your input sample use the `--lineage` parameter.
 (Default: off).
 We provide a textual format (`*.lineage.txt`) and a [Graphviz](http://www.graphviz.org/documentation/) DOT format.
 You can upload the HaploGrep `*.graphviz.txt` file [here](https://graphs.grevian.org/graph) or process it with the Graphviz library.

 ## File Formats